-A Man Called Ove, a Swedish black comedy film that was nominated for an Oscar this year, is ending its international release.
-But Ove’s success goes back to the book, published in 2012, by author Fredrik Backman
+A Man Called Ove, a Swedish black comedy film was an international success, nominated for an Oscar in 2012.
+But Ove’s success goes back to the book, published in 2012, by author FREDRIK BACKMAN.

 “It was rejected by one publisher with the line, ‘We like your novel, we think your writing has potential, but we see no commercial potential,” said Backman, who lives outside Stockholm with his wife and two children.
 “That note I kept.”